jembi/openhim-mediator-engine-java/README.md

 Provides connection to HTTP services.
 Accepts `MediatorHTTPRequest` messages and will respond with `MediatorHTTPResponse`.

 ## core-api-connector
 An adaptor to the http-connector that adds the authentication headers as required by the OpenHIM Core API.
 Accepts `MediatorHTTPRequest` messages and will respond with `MediatorHTTPResponse`.
 It will use the auth details provided in the mediator config supplied to the mediator server.
+It also supports the `RegisterMediatorWithCore` message, although this is automatically called by the engine.

 # Error Handling
 It's important for a mediator to have robust error handling.
 The engine provides mechanisms for handling exceptions, see the above **Request Handler Reference** section.
 When you encounter an exception, simply send a message to the reguest handler, and it'll log and respond to the client with a 500 status.
 If however you encounter a logic error, such as a validation error of a received message body, rather use the FinishRequest message to respond appropriately: